iovisor/bcc/INSTALL.md

 ## Kernel Configuration

 In general, to use these features, a Linux kernel version 4.1 or newer is required.
-In addition, the following flags should be set:
+In addition, the kernel should have been compiled with the following flags set:

 ```
 CONFIG_BPF=y